jimsmart/chapi/README.md

 ## Testing

-Package chapi currently include a partial test suite but no example code - pull requests welcome.
+Package chapi includes a partial test suite but no example code at present - pull requests welcome.

 To run the tests execute `go test` inside the project folder.